PrettyR/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15. Count that word.
-Display the number of lines that contain the word bin in the file.
+16. Whats next?
+Display the lines containing the word root and three lines after them in the file.